nxskok/pasias/docs/21-discriminant-analysis.md

-The `rename_at` changes the names of the columns that start with `posterior` to start with `p` instead (shorter).
+The `rename` changes the names of the columns that start with `posterior` to start with `p` instead (shorter).
 I learned about this today (having wondered whether it existed or not), and it took about three goes for me to get it right.